Cbiswadeep/Cbiswadeep.github.io/_pages/about.md

 My theoretical investigations are anchored in four key areas:

-- **Temporal Dimension:** Delving into the superior capabilities of SNNs in leveraging temporal information, offering new possibilities for processing sequences and time-dependent data.
+- **Temporal Processing:** Delving into the superior capabilities of SNNs in leveraging temporal information, offering new possibilities for processing sequences and time-dependent data.
 - **Event-based Processing:** Exploring the unique efficiency and precision of SNNs in managing event-based data, essential for real-time and energy-efficient computations.
-- **Robustness and Plasticity:** Enhancing neural networks' adaptability to dynamic environments and their resilience against noise and adversarial attacks, thereby creating systems that can adjust to new information while maintaining their integrity.
+- **Plasticity:** Enhancing neural networks' adaptability to dynamic environments and their resilience against noise and adversarial attacks, thereby creating systems that can adjust to new information while maintaining their integrity.
 - **Uncertainty:** Developing methodologies to quantify and calibrate the uncertainty in SNN predictions, especially given their distinct temporal dynamics, aiming to bolster the reliability of SNN-based decision systems.

 #### Practical Applications